Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

   (-0.45982062, 1.55968252e+09, 2, 2,  True,  True, [-0.47779319],  True,  4, 1.55968252e+09)
   ...

-In this arrangement, our output values are on the far-left with the generated values being the fourth-column from the right.
+In this arrangement, our output-values are listed on the far-left with the generated values being the fourth column from the right.
 Again, your columns might be rearranged.

 Two additional log files should also have been created.
-``ensemble.log`` contains logging output from libEnsemble, while ``libE_stats.txt`` contains a quick summary of all calculations performed.
+``ensemble.log`` contains debugging or informational logging output from libEnsemble, while ``libE_stats.txt`` contains a quick summary of all calculations performed.

 I graphed my output using Matplotlib, coloring entries by which worker performed the simulation: